 I publish one free essay here every week.
 They’re usually a mix of answers to the questions you submit (like why are all the Boomers on diets, or but, what about health?), short rants, and reported explorations of how we relate to food, health, and our bodies.
 I’m also deep into research for my next book, so sometimes you get outtakes, behind-the-scenes peeks, and the little research snippets that I can’t stop thinking about.

-I also run one audio newsletter per week, just for paid subscribers.
+I also run one audio newsletter per week.
 These conversations are sometimes their own stand-alone thing.
 More often they'll be a way to deepen the conversation started by a recent essay, and to introduce you to more of the researchers, healthcare providers, activists and other brilliant folks that I rely on to challenge and shape my own thinking around the questions we explore here.
 Oh — and if you’d rather read, I also include transcripts (lightly edited and condensed for clarity).
+Audio newsletters with guests are free for everyone; you can hit play right in your email or download these to your podcast player.
+Once or twice a month I run Virginia Q&A episodes just for paid subscribers.

 Burnt Toast is entirely reader-supported.
 This ensures that I can keep this space free of ads and sponsors.
 That’s crucial for journalism about diet culture and weight stigma.
 Anytime I write for a major media outlet (aka, the primary way I’ve made a living for almost 20 years), I know that my story is like a little boat tacking its way through a great churning ocean of other priorities.
 It gets stuck in a holding pattern if the hook isn’t newsy enough.
 It gets chopped in half because the word count is too tight.
 It gets dropped altogether if a new editor comes in with a different vision.
 Or it runs, but I’m asked to add caveats and softeners that make everyone more comfortable while making the story less accurate.
 Or it runs, and then, the next week, the same outlet runs a pro-weight-loss story and I hear from confused readers who feel betrayed by the switch in tone.